 2 pre-experience MBA options

-Two of the most commonly pursued paths for candidates in this situation include pre-experience master’s programmes and deferred MBAs:
+Two of the most commonly pursued paths for candidates applying for an MBA without work experience include pre-experience master’s programmes and deferred MBAs:

 #1 Pre-experience/early career programmes

 These terms are used interchangeably, but they both refer to those programmes that cater to recent graduates (“recent” meaning 0-3 years out of undergraduate).
 While this category started with the general management MiM (master’s in/of management), the portfolio of programmes now includes master’s in finance, innovation, and entrepreneurship, and data analytics, to name but a few of the courses you might find available at business schools today.